cqrs-es-archive-01/Survey/README.md

 - Presentation of some **architectural** considerations, decisions, approaches
 - Presentation of the implementation using **Domain-Driven Design** approach (**tactical** patterns)
 - Presentation of the implementation of **Unit Tests** for Domain Model (Testable Design in mind)

-### 1.2 Out of Scope

-This is a list of subjects which are out of scope for this repository:
-- Business requirements gathering and analysis
-- System analysis
-- Domain exploration
-- Domain distillation
-- Domain-Driven Design **strategic** patterns
-- Architecture evaluation, quality attributes analysis
 - Integration, system tests
-- Project management
 - Infrastructure
 - Containerization
 - Software engineering process, CI/CD
 - Deployment process
 - Maintenance
 - Documentation

 ### 1.3 Reason